catseye/Tamsin/README.markdown

     + sure begorrah
     = EOF

-The symbol `any` matches any token defined by the scanner.
+The symbol `any` matches any token defined by the scanner except □.

     | main = any & any & any.
     + (@)